FinnAngelo/FinnAngelo.github.io/_posts/2021-04-25-Updating-Jekyll-in-GitHub-Pages.md

 ## Setup a Jekyll Sandbox

 I do this in a sandbox on Windows 10 because I dont really want Ruby on my day-to-day pc when I only use it every 18 months or so...
-I am absolutely sure that this could be done in a Github-Codespace-container-thing and I'm really looking forward to updating this someday
+I am absolutely sure that this could be done in a Github-Codespace-container-thing and I'm really looking forward to updating this someday.

-Make sure you have Win10 and Sandboxes enabled
+01. Make sure you have Win10 and Sandboxes enabled.

-Make a file called `SandBox.wsb` with this content:
+02. Make a file called `SandBox.wsb` with this content:

 ```xml
 <Configuration>